 Don’t panic because it’s not detailed!
 (A block schedule doesn’t need to be!)

-Remember: setting up a homeschool schedule will be tailored to not just your topics of study, but also your life (chores, work schedules, etc.).
+Remember: setting up a daily homeschool schedule will be tailored to not just your topics of study, but also your life (chores, work schedules, etc.).

 Use the weekly homeschool schedule template for STUDENT SCHEDULE that we included in the free pack to list specific assignments (reading page numbers, worksheets, etc.).